jtarkowski27/sphere-raycasting/README.md

 ## Build and Run
 ### Linux
-The Linux samples are built using makefiles.
-To use the makefiles, change the current directory to the sample directory you wish to build, and run make:
+Change the current directory to the sample directory you wish to build, and run make:
 ```
 $ cd sphere-raycasting
 $ make